NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 | Human hair         | 50–100 µg    | 1.25 – 2.5 kWh     | Yes                       |
 | Rotifer            | 50–500 µg    | 1.25 – 12.5 kWh    | Yes                       |
 | Flax seed          | 1–2 mg       | 25 – 50 MWh        | Yes                       |

+> Calculate the mass of your own power bill and see what you get.
+You might be surprised.

 ---
 <p align="center">